utahnlp/neural-logic/digits_and_arithmetic_experiments/README.md

 This creates a pickle file containing the following datasets:
 ```
 DIGIT: Sub-sampled (single digit) dataset for training
-PAIR: Creates examples containing pair of digits for training the operator (Sum/Product) classifiers.
+PAIR: Creates examples containing (unlabeled) pair of digits for training the operator (Sum/Product) classifiers.
 This is created from the sub-sampled dataset: DIGIT.
-PairDEV: The development set of a pair of images created from the MNIST development set (created in step 1.1).
+PairDEV: The development set of (unlabeled) pair of images created from the MNIST development set (created in step 1.1).
 PairTEST: The test set of a pair of images created from the MNIST test set (from step 1.1).
 ```